Abdul Matin (language activist)

-Abdul Matin (December 3, 1926 – October 8, 2014) was a language activist of the Bengali language movement that took place in the erstwhile East Pakistan (currently Bangladesh) to make Bengali one of the state language of Pakistan.
-He was one of the student leaders and organizers of the movement.
-His contribution to the movement has been hailed by the other activists and students as he was popularly known as Bhasha Matin.
+Abdul Matin (আবদুল মতিন; 3 December 1926 – 8 October 2014) was a communist, language activist, and student leader of the Bengali language movement that took place in East Pakistan (now Bangladesh) which sought recognition of Bengali as one of the state languages of Pakistan.
+He was one of the organizers of the movement.
+His contribution to the movement has been hailed by the other activists and students, as he was popularly known as Bhasha Matin.

 Early life

-Matin was born on 3 December 1926 to a Bengali Muslim parents Abdul Jalil and Amena Khatun in the village of Dubalia in Sirajganj, Pabna District, Bengal Presidency.
-Due to the Jamuna River floods, their home was destroyed and the family resettled in Darjeeling.
-Matin was then admitted into the Maharani Boys' High School.
-He then enrolled at the Darjeeling Government High School in 1932 and completed his Entrance examination in 1943.
-He then joined the Rajshahi College where he passed his Intermediate of Arts in 1945.
-He graduated with a Bachelor of Arts from the University of Dacca in 1947, and subsequently a Master of Arts in International Relations.
-According to him he had no political conscious before getting into the college.
+Matin was born on 3 December 1926 to Bengali Muslim parents, Abdul Jalil and Amena Khatun, in the village of Dubalia in Sirajganj, then part of Pabna District in the Bengal Presidency.
+Due to the Jamuna River floods, their home was destroyed, and the family resettled in Darjeeling.
+Matin was admitted to Maharani Boys' High School.
+He then enrolled at the Darjeeling Government High School in 1932 and completed his entrance exam in 1943.
+He then joined Rajshahi College, where he passed his Intermediate of Arts in 1945.
+He graduated with a Bachelor of Arts from the University of Dacca in 1947 and subsequently completed a Master of Arts in international relations.
+According to him, he had no political consciousness before getting into the college.

 Involvement in Language Movement

-Matin was active during the language movement.
-When the government decided not to include Bengali as one of the official languages, students protested on March 11, 1948, where Matin joined for picketing.
-On 24 March 1948, after Mohammad Ali Jinnah made his speech at Race Course Maidan (currently Suhrawardy Udyan), he came to the University of Dhaka for convocation.
+Matin was an active participant in the Bengali Language Movement.
+On 11 March 1948, he joined student protests against the government's decision not to recognize Bengali as one of the state languages.
+On 24 March 1948, he attended the convocation ceremony at the University of Dhaka, where Mohammad Ali Jinnah repeated his position on language policy following his speech at Race Course Maidan (now Suhrawardy Udyan).
 Matin was also present at the ceremony to receive his degree.
 When Jinnah repeated his position about language policy, however, Matin stood up at the chair and shouted, No. It can not be.
 Other students also supported him during that time.

-In mid-September 1951, in a meeting at the central building of Dhaka University, Matin said that they have no complaints about Urdu, but he wanted Bangla's equal status with Urdu.
+In September 1951, at a meeting in the central building of Dhaka University, Matin stated that while there was no objection to Urdu, Bengali should be given equal status.

-Matin was present at the meeting on 30 January 1952, and became a member of the Shorbodolio Rashtrabhasha Kormoporishod.
-Earlier, on 11 March 1951, a rally was held at Dhaka University, organised by the then East Pakistan Chatra (Student League).
-Khaleque Nawaz Khan, veteran student leader and the president of the then Chatra League, presided over that meeting.
-In that meeting, Matin was selected as convener of the Dhaka University Language Action Committee.
+On 11 March 1951, during a rally organized by the East Pakistan Chatra League (Student League) at Dhaka University, he was selected as convener of the Dhaka University Language Action Committee.
+Khaleque Nawaz Khan, then president of the Chatra League, presided over the meeting.
+On 30 January 1952, Matin attended another meeting and became a member of the Shorbodolio Rashtrabhasha Kormoporishod (All‑Party State Language Action Committee).